The 20 Best Mitochondrial Complex 1 Deficiency Doctors in Taiwan

 TPQ, TW

-Chih-hsin Yang-Ou practices in Taiwan.
+Chih-hsin Yang-Ou practices practicing medicine in Taiwan.
 Yang-Ou is rated as an Advanced expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Their top areas of expertise are Hallervorden-Spatz Disease, Mitochondrial Complex 1 Deficiency, Leigh Syndrome, and Pantothenate Kinase-Associated Neurodegeneration.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Hallervorden-Spatz Disease, Mitochondrial Complex 1 Deficiency, Leigh Syndrome, and Pantothenate Kinase-Associated Neurodegeneration.

 Advanced in Mitochondrial Complex 1 Deficiency